 German roots run deep in the seven interconnected villages of the Amana Colonies in Iowa.
 The founding immigrants came seeking refuge from economic depression and religious persecution in Germany.
 You can learn more about the history of this unique communal setting at the Amana Heritage Society Museum.
 Historic homes, the High Amana General Store, and the many fine arts and crafts shops embody the spirit of those earlier times.
 The Amana Furniture & Clock Shop offers incredible goods as well as a chance to watch the craftsmen at work.

 Many of today’s restaurants are extensions of the communal kitchens that once provided sustenance to the entire community.
-Enjoy a traditional meal like sauerbraten or schnitzel at Ronneburg Restaurant.
+Enjoy a traditional German meal like sauerbraten or schnitzel at Ronneburg Restaurant.
 Experience gemutlichkeit, or German hospitality, at the Millstream Brau Haus, which serves hearty German bites along with German-style beers.
-Hahn’s Hearth Oven Bakery, the only original colony bakery that survives today, offers bread, cookies, and cakes that will transport you back to earlier times.
+Hahn’s Hearth Oven Bakery, the only original colony bakery that survives today, offers bread, cookies, and cakes that will transport you back to earlier times of German settlers.

-The Amana Colonies also host various themed weekends and festivals, including Maifest, the Wurst Festival, and Oktoberfest.
+The Amana Colonies also host various themed weekends and festivals, including Maifest, the Wurst Festival, and Oktoberfest that doesn’t feel like you’re in US.

 6. New Ulm, Minnesota